Ryzhara/pygvas/docs/standard_types.md

 ### Common Header (when used as a property)
 ```
-Unlike the classes derived from PropertyTrait, classes derived from SpecialStructTrait do not have any common header.
+Unlike the classes derived from PropertyTrait, classes derived from StandardStructTrait do not have any common header.
 They are serialized and deserialized as "bare types" because they have deterministic structure.
 ```

 ### Guid Property